 This explosive growth is not just driven by technology, but also by user expectations, urbanization, and rising demand for remote access management.

 By 2030, most new residential and mid-tier commercial buildings in developed markets will default to smart access control systems.
-Builders, developers, and property managers increasingly see digital locks as:
+Builders, developers, and property managers increasingly see digital access control systems, including fully integrated smart access control systems for residential buildings:

 - A standard offering for convenience and security